 |Step 3.
 Share mSGP scores and complete summative evaluations with mSGP educators.|

-mSGPs are one of several measures used to examine the work of educators under AchieveNJ.
-In 2014-15, the mSGP counts for 10% of all qualifying educators' evaluations.
+In 2018-19, the mSGP counts for 5% of each qualifying teacher’s and 10% of each qualifying principal’s and AP’s/VP’s evaluation.
 To calculate a final evaluation score, mSGPs are converted to a 1.0 - 4.0 score according to the Median Student Growth Percentile Conversion Chart, then weighted and included along with the other components of evaluation.
-See the Evaluation Scoring Web Page for more information.

 |Step 4.
 Certify all 2018-19 evaluation data through the Evaluation Information System (EIS), and initiate all CAPs within 25 working days of EIS release.|